 Any combination of parties may file joint motions.
-If a party wishes to join a motion already filed, the joining party has three calendar days-including weekends but not Monday or motion.
+If a party wishes to join a motion already filed, the joining party has three calendar days-including weekends but not Monday or Friday federal holidays-within which to file an announcement that it is joining another party's motion.
 The three days starts running the day the original movant files its motion with the court.
 A party who joins another party's motion may not raise new facts or new legal arguments in support of the original motion (other than facts establishing that defendant's standing to join the motion, if necessary).
 A party's failure timely to file a joinder announcement may constitute waiver of the issues raised in the original motion.
 An opposing party's response deadline to a joined motion runs from the filing of the original motion and is not extended if other parties subsequently join that motion.